wahlfeld/valheim-on-aws/README.md

 ### Monitoring

 To view server monitoring metrics visit the `monitoring_url` output from Terraform after deploying.
 Note that this URL will change every time the server starts unless you're using your own domain in AWS.
 In this case I find it's easier to just take note of the public IP address when you turn the server on.

+### Timings

+* It usually takes around 1 minute for Terraform to deploy all the components
+* Upon the first deployment the server will take 5-10 minutes to become ready
+* Subsequent starts will take 2-3 minutes before appearing on the server browser

+### Backups

+The server logic around backups is as follows:

+1. Check if world files exist locally and if so start the server using those
+2. If no files exist, try to fetch from backup store and use those
+3. If no backup files exist, create a new world and start the server
+4. Five minutes after the server has started perform a backup
+5. Perform backups every hour after boot

+### Restores

+todo

 ## Infracost